-By the way, it is possible to invite specific villagers to your island as long as you have that character's amiibo card.
+By the way, it is possible to invite specific villagers to your island as long as you have Animal Crossing amiibo cards.
+And if you're curious, you can also see who the most popular Animal Crossing villagers are.

 I'm going to be honest.
 Up until recently, I've never been able to understand how some people can get so obsessed with a specific Animal Crossing villager.
 But, everything changed (not when the Fire Nation attacked) when I started playing New Horizons and invited Sprinkle, the blue penguin, to live on my island.
 When I first met her, I mistook her for simply being an adorable little creature that would be content with picking flowers.
-But she's proven to be plenty mischievous and makes me laugh every day with her antics or the crazy things she says.
+But she's proven to be plenty mischievous and makes me laugh every day with her antics or the crazy things she says and that's why Sprinkle is the best Animal Crossing villager.

 As an example, when I upgraded my home to a two-story building, she sent me a letter asking if she could host a rooftop concert on my newly erected roof and promised that she wouldn't fall off… this time.
 I also found an amp attached to the letter, which she specifically stated was intended as a gift and not a bribe.
 This honestly felt like something one of my best friends would have texted me in real life.
 She's the kind of friend that would gladly help you bury a body or go along with your crazy schemes.
 On top of that, Sprinkle loves to rock out to music, just like me.
 No one, and I mean no one, is as cool as Sprinkle! - Rebecca Spear